This is a simple but unusual mellow flavored jelly.

-If you use a strong-flavored honey, the honey flavor will predominate. if you use a lighter honey such as clover honey, the apple flavor will be more prevalent..
+If you use strong-flavored honey, the honey flavor will predominate. if you use lighter honey such as clover honey, the apple flavor will be more prevalent.

-5 pounds apples
+- 5 pounds of apples

-Stainless Steel or Enamel Saucepans
+You’ll also need a Stainless Steel or Enamel Saucepan.

 - Remove stems and dark spots – quarter apples,

 - Add just enough water to half cover apples and cook in a stainless steel or enamel saucepan until the fruit is soft.

 - Drain, using a jelly bag.
 For every 6 cups juice, Add 1/2 cup honey

-Boil until a good jelly test / setting point is obtained.
+- Boil until a good jelly test / setting point is obtained.

 - Pour into hot, sterilized half-pint jars, leave 1/4 inch head-space, and seal.

 - Recommended – Process for 5 minutes in a boiling-water bath

 * Setting Point is reached when the boiling liquid begins to clot.
 There are various ways to check for setting.

 2.}Pour a spoonful of the hot mass on to a plate and refrigerate for 10-15 minutes.
 Push the edges of the jam with your index finger, it is set when it all wrinkly and crinkly.
-Always test for setting point at the time the recipe suggests, if not set continue to cook checking every 5 minutes.
+Always test for a setting point at the time the recipe suggests, if not set continue to cook checking every 5 minutes.
 Donít overcook.